-The Jewish Ghetto Rome tour is ideal for exploring the oldest part of the Eternal City.
-Discover the Portico D’Ottavia that neighbors the Teatro Marcello, Mattei Square, the Great Synagogue, as well as Tiber Islan!
+The Jewish Ghetto Rome tour is ideal for exploring the oldest part of the “modern” City because it includes Trastevere, which maintains its medieval origins.
+The service provides hotel pick-up and drop-off!
+With a knowledgeable private guide, discover the Portico D’Ottavia that neighbors the Teatro Marcello, Mattei Square, the Great Synagogue, as well as Tiber Island!
 There has been a population of 15.000 Jews living in this part of Rome since the 1st century B.C.

 Portico D’Ottavia & Teatro Marcello